How to Choose Interior Color Schemes You'll Love

-Injecting color doesn't have to mean a long-term relationship with a chosen hue.
+Adding color to a room doesn't have to mean a long-term relationship with a chosen hue.
 If you prefer a neutral background, there are many ways to add color with small touches or even bursts of a selected color scheme.
 Fabrics and textiles such as rugs, pillows, throws, and window treatments are the perfect elements for inviting color in and can add pattern and texture as well.
 Artwork brings in color and personality at the same time.
 Accessories and personal collections can act as colorful accents in your room.
-And don't forget the lively hues of flowers and fruit.
+And don't forget the lively hues of natural elements like flowers and fruit.
 Grouped in vases or bowls, they create a colorful mass in any space.

 While neutrals might seem safe, there are many benefits to using color in your home.
-Color can unite disparate styles of furnishings.
-It is also useful for renewing worn or outdated furniture.
-Nothing enlivens a traditional style more than a fresh and unexpected pop of color.
+Color can unite disparate styles of furnishings and works well for renewing worn or outdated furniture.
+A fresh, unexpected pop of color can turn a boring room into a stylish, personalized space.
 Using color can also manipulate your sense of space.
 A small room can seem larger with light colors; a large room will shrink with a darker shade on the walls.
 You can visually lower a ceiling with a dark color and raise it with a light one.

 How to Choose a Color Scheme for Open Floor Plans